 Lina Malagon.
-Coordinator of the Environmental Peace-building Area.
+Director of the Research Group Marine Justice and Internacional Law.
 She is a human rights lawyer and PhD in International Relations at University of St Andrews, UK.
 Her career has balanced academic scholarship, with work as a researcher, litigant and developing advocacy in conflict-affected and post-conflict countries.
 Her knowledge and experience is based on my interdisciplinary academic career and as a practitioner in the field of human rights, transitional justice and environmental peacebuilding and the construction of public policy in Colombia, other Latin American countries, North America and Europe, for more than sixteen years.
 She was the principal adviser for High Commissioner for the High Commissioner for Victims, Peace and Reconciliation in the Office of the Major of Bogota, Colombia, and Director of International Advocacy at the Colombian NGO, the Colombian Commission of Jurists.

 The Research Group directed by Lina is endorsed by the Observatory for Marine and Coasta Governance to the Ministry of Science, Technology and Innovation of Colombia